.wpb_animate_when_almost_visible { opacity: 1; }

 ]

-In the HTTP header of the response, you will receive in ``X-Result-Countthe number of bills returned and inX-Total-Count`, the number of all Bills matching the request.
+In the response headers, X-Result-Count indicates the number of bills returned, and X-Total-Count indicates the total number of bills matching the request.

-The API provides a pagination mechanism based on the following query parameters
+The API provides a pagination mechanism using the following query parameters:

-• offset: The index of the first element to retrieve.
-Zero is the first item of the collection.
+• offset: The index of the first item to retrieve (0 for the first item).

 • limit: The maximum number of items to retrieve.

-• sort: The comma-separated list of field names to sort the result.
-Prefixing a field name with "-" sign will indicate a descending order.
+• sort: A comma-separated list of field names to sort the results.
+Prefix a field with - for descending order.

-Example, to get the next 20 Bills from the 10th Bills and sorted by the updatedAt attribute in desc order:
+Example: To retrieve the next 20 bills starting from the 10th bill, sorted by updatedAt in descending order:

 curl -X GET \